Beatlemania 2012

 Forty years of biographical scholarship informs us that these were four very flawed, imperfect - and in many respects - troubled men.
 But, oh, that music.
 That timeless and beautiful music.
 I'm willing to forgive these guys just about anything.
 I was only four months shy of my twelfth birthday when the Beatles broke up in 1970.
 When I was a little boy they were the princes of the planet.
 To me they seemed to be invincible.
 They weren't.
 The deaths of John Lennon and George Harrison proved that.
 Paul McCartney and Ringo Starr are today elderly men for whom eternity now beckons.
 They were as vulnerable in their grip on this slender thread of life as any of us.
 Imagine that.

-t the end of Yellow Submarine, "We brought back lots of lovely souvenirs!"
+As Paul said at the end of Yellow Submarine, "We brought back lots of lovely souvenirs!"
 Indeed we did!
 Brian is probably the only human being on this planet born after 1960 who is into vinyl.
 He picked up a handful of 45 RPM's (including Ringo's It Don't Come Easy) a pristine copy of the 1964 Capitol LP that introduced them to America (Meet the Beatles) and a t-shirt for his lovely lady friend.
 (Hi, Nina!)
 In addition to a DVD and a book, I was able to obtain a hole for me pocket.
 Those things are a tad hard to come by these days, you know.

 It was quite a day in the life.
 We drove away from the place in the late afternoon secure in the knowledge that those Northern Songs will last forever.